Kevincifuentes/go-key-value-cqrs/README.md

 This will generate an executable with the capabilities described on [pprof documentation](https://pkg.go.dev/net/http/pprof).
 You can access all that information on the URL (f.e. http://localhost:8081/debug/pprof/).

+# Using a release version

+Fortunately, we have provided also releases of this KeyValue server using [GoReleaser](https://goreleaser.com/), so you can directly download the proper executable for your system and execute it.
+You will need to download the binary for your system and the `api.yml` OpenApi file (also provided on the [release section](https://github.com/Kevincifuentes/go-key-value-cqrs/releases)).
+Both files are on the tar.gz compressed file.